Nick Khan: WWE (2020–present)

 In August 2020, it was announced that Khan would step down from his role as Co-Head of Television at CAA to take on a new role as President and Chief Revenue Officer of WWE, where he would report to Vince McMahon following the departures of Co-presidents George Barrios and Michelle Wilson.

 On June 15, 2022, The Wall Street Journal reported that McMahon was the subject of an ongoing investigation into a $3 million hush-money settlement.
 McMahon announced his retirement one month later on July 20, 2022, which saw Khan and chairwoman Stephanie McMahon both appointed as Co-CEOs.
 In January 2023, one week after McMahon announced he was returning as chairman, Stephanie resigned from the position, leaving Khan as the sole Chief Executive Officer.

 On April 3, 2023, WWE reached a deal with Endeavor Group Holdings, Inc. to merge with UFC's parent company, Zuffa, to create a new media conglomerate known as TKO Group Holdings.
 The merger was completed on September 12, 2023, when Endeavor, UFC, and WWE staff rang the bell on the NYSE to mark the debut of TKO's shares.
 In the merger, Khan was re-appointed as WWE President, with a seat on TKO's board of directors.

-Personal life

-Khan resides in Los Angeles with his wife and two children.

-He cites The Iron Sheik as his favorite wrestler.
-He worked as an usher at WrestleMania IX in 1993.

-In 2000, Khan appeared as a contestant on Wheel of Fortune.
-He won $16,650 and used the prize money to attend Whittier Law School, going on to pass the bar examination and work as a lawyer for seven years.